yisiqi/helm-nexus/README.md

 # helm nexus plugin

-Helm plugin to using Sonatype Nexus OSS as your private charts repository.
+A helm plugin to use Sonatype Nexus OSS as your private charts repository.

 ## Install

-Based on the version in plugin.yaml, release binary will be downloaded from GitHub:
+Based on the version in `plugin.yaml`, corresponding release binary will be downloaded from GitHub:

 ```
 $ helm plugin install https://github.com/yisiqi/helm-nexus.git